fpfernandes/RFM_SalesAnalysis/README.md

 - Power Query
 - Data manipulation
 <br/>
-Below you can find a picture of the final dashboard, but if you want to access the live dashboard, please click on the following link:
+<br/>Below you can find a picture of the final dashboard, but if you want to access the live dashboard, please click on the following link:<br/>

 <iframe title="RFM_Dash" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiNGE2OTNhYjQtY2IwYy00NGZlLWE4ODAtNThjYTNhYjM0M2YzIiwidCI6ImNmYjlhNzBkLTMyY2UtNDM1NS05ZGRmLWMwOTFlOTZiZGIxYyJ9" frameborder="0" allowFullScreen="true"></iframe>